 Scrutinising these questions acts like a diving board into the swamplands of Nihilistic misery., you may think why do this to yourself, Alexia?
 I often think the same and maybe its habit or a strange itch that forces me to keep searching for something that offers true solid meaning to existence.

 If I shared my inner thoughts with a psychiatrist, I’ve no doubt I would be sectioned, locked up, with a chemical cosh stuck up my backside.

-So, after a while, I realise Miss Misery needs to leave the stage, I seduce her with a bit of Joseph Campbell wisdom.
+And after a while I realise Miss Misery needs to leave the stage, I seduce her with a bit of Joseph Campbell wisdom.

 “Life has no meaning.
 Each of us has meaning and we bring it to life.
 It is a waste to be asking the question when you are the answer.”
 Joseph Campbell

-This leads me to Absurdism, which is a belief that ‘human beings exist in a purposeless, chaotic universe’ which is only a stepping stone from Nihilism, but absurdism invites a new character, The Sacred Clown.
+This leads me to Absurdism, a belief that ‘human beings exist in a purposeless, chaotic universe’ its only a stepping stone from Nihilism but absurdism invites a new character, The Sacred Clown.

 The sacred Clown is the creative who loves the darker sides of life.
-As a sacred Clown, I have to adventure into the bleaker sides of life, in order to turn it all upside down to expose the paradoxes and utter madness of this world we exist.
+As a sacred Clown, I have the mindset of being adventurous regarding the bleaker sides of life, in order to turn it all upside down to expose the paradoxes and utter madness of this world we exist.

 The clown enables me to make sense of the adventure into Nihilism, the clown sits back, strokes her imaginary beard, pops on some jazz, lights a joint and laughs at it insanities of life.

 “In a world of tension and breakdown, it is necessary for there to be those who seek to integrate their inner lives not by avoiding anguish and running away from problems, but by facing them in their naked reality and in their ordinariness.”
 Sacred clowns are the epitome of such integration.
 Thomas Merton